bampli/tf/README.md

 # OpenCV + Tensorflow

 A [Docker](http://docker.com) file to build images for AMD & ARM devices over a base image based with a minimal installation of [Tensorflow](https://www.tensorflow.org/) an open source software library for numerical computation using data flow graphs.
-Over this base will be installed [OpenCV](https://opencv.org/) a library of programming functions mainly aimed at real-time computer vision.
+Also installed [OpenCV](https://opencv.org/) a library of programming functions mainly aimed at real-time computer vision.
+Upgrade to Python3.7, keeping the default Python3.5 also.

-Based on previous work by Eloy Lopez, ver [blog](http://deft.work/tensorflow_for_raspberry) e [repo](https://github.com/DeftWork/tf-opencv).
+Based on previous work by Eloy Lopez, see [blog](http://deft.work/tensorflow_for_raspberry) e [repo](https://github.com/DeftWork/tf-opencv).

 | Docker Hub | Docker Pulls | Docker Stars | Docker Build | Size/Layers |
 | --- | --- | --- | --- | --- |